-The Company separately evaluates the performance of each of its hotel properties.
-However, because each of the hotels has similar economic characteristics, facilities, and services, the hotel properties have been aggregated into a single operating segment.
+The Company separately evaluates the performance of each of its hotel properties and considers each to be an operating segment.
+However, because all of the hotels have similar economic characteristics, facilities and services, the hotel properties have been aggregated into a single operating segment for reporting purposes.